ITV Play: Glitterball

 Glitterball was introduced as a replacement for The Mint.
 The show was broadcast by the same company that produced The Mint, and featured one of the show's main presenters.
 Unlike other ITV Play shows, the games were shown on a giant screen in the studio rather than by graphics on the viewers own screens.
 The show also had a double presenter format, usually male and female.

 The show also survived the Ofcom investigation into ITV Play, after a few nights break they returned to ITV and ITV Play at the same time, with some callers saying, ' It's good to have you back.'

 Glitterball Extra

 Glitterball Extra, much like The Mint Extra, was shown on the ITV Play channel earlier in the evening, prior to the main shows broadcast.

 Due to bad publicity from the Ofcom investigation, call volumes dropped, so the show was ditched after seven episodes.

+Other programmes

+In addition to its slate of quiz programmes, the channel also aired delayed repeats of both Love Island and I'm a Celebrity...Get Me Out of Here!.